Najrul-Ansari/Vizualization_Exam_solution/README.md

 5. Z-score Calculation for Investment Data
   * Z-scores help identify extreme values in investment metrics.
   * Data points with Z-scores equal to or greater than 3.5 indicate outliers in the data.

+6. Theme-Sector Intensity Heatmap
+  * This chart clearly shows that the most of the startups are in the fiels of Technology & Communications.

+7. Geographical Distribution of Startups on a Map:
+  *This map visualization helps identify startup clusters in different regions.
+It can inform decisions about expanding or targeting specific geographical markets.